heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 More information about the Dockerfile specification can be found in the official
 documentation: <https://docs.docker.com/engine/reference/builder/>.

-Check the code examples in the `heig-vd-dai-course-code-examples` Git
+Check the code examples in the `heig-vd-dai-course/04.01-docker-and-docker-compose/02-code-examples` directory:
-repository:

-- Basic Dockerfile
+- Basic Dockerfile.
-- Dockerfile with command
+- Dockerfile with command.
-- Dockerfile with entrypoint and command
+- Dockerfile with entrypoint and command.
-- Dockerfile with run and copy commands
+- Dockerfile with run and copy commands.
-- Dockerfile with build arguments
+- Docker run with ports.

 Carefully read the README files to understand how to run them and what they do.

 ### Summary

-- Docker is a container engine composed of two parts: the Docker daemon and the Docker CLI:
+- Docker is a container engine composed of two parts: the Docker daemon and the Docker CLI.
-- The Docker CLI is used to manage containers and images
+- The Docker CLI is used to manage containers and images.
-- The Dockerfile specification defines a standard for building Docker images
+- The Dockerfile specification defines a standard for building Docker images.
-- A Dockerfile is used to build a Docker image
+- A Dockerfile is used to build a Docker image.
-- A Docker image is used to create a container
+- A Docker image is used to create a container.
-- A container is a runnable instance of an image
+- A container is a running instance of an image.
-- A container is isolated from the rest of the computer
+- A container is isolated from the rest of the computer.

 ### Cheatsheet